-The board of directors oversees all our work, monitors our performance at quarterly meetings and helps us to set our long-term strategy and yearly plans and budgets.
+The board of directors oversees our work, monitors our performance at quarterly meetings and helps us to set our long-term strategy and yearly plans and budgets.
 Each director has a duty and responsibility to protect the interests of Explore and ensure the organisation is well run.
-Directors may not represent their own interests or that of any other organisation they have a role in.
-Directors are volunteers and give their time for free.
+The board has 9 members: 3 community directors elected by the community members of Explore, 1 staff director elected by Explore staff, 3 non-executive directors elected by the Board for their specific skills, 1 director nominated by City of York Council, and the Chief Executive.
+Board members are volunteers and give their time for free.

 Chris Edwards